 This is a conservative estimate as many parts of the world have been insufficiently studied from linguistic points of view.

-However, when we speak of language contact, we are simply referring to people in different parts of the world who speak varieties of languages coming into contact with one another.
+However, when we speak of language contact, we are simply referring to people in different parts of the world who speak a variety of languages coming into contact with one another.

 Human beings come into contact in different ways in which human beings mingle which in essence engendered language contact through politics, religion, economy, education, occupation, culture, science and technology, natural disaster, etc.